Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 -------- | ----- | -----------
 OrderID* | int | The order id for which you want to create shipment packages ShipmentType* | string  | Type of shipment.
-Value: `Normal` for shipments from warehouse to customer, `Reverse` for shipments customer to warehouse
+Value: `Normal` for shipments from warehouse to customer, `Reverse` for shipments customer to warehouse (return pickup)
 AirwayBillNo* | string | Airway bill number provided by the courier service CourierName* | string | Name of the courier service used for shipment ShipmentPickupDate* | date-time | Pickup date of the shipment in `YYYY\/MM\/DD` format